 Sarah Fila-Bakabadio

 Sarah Fila-Bakabadio is historian in American and African American Studies and Associate Professor at CY Cergy Paris Université.
-She is the editor-in-chief of African Diaspora (Brill) and a member of the research center AGORA (EA 7392).
+She is the editor-in-chief of African Diaspora (Brill), a member of the research center AGORA (EA 7392), and member of the editorial committee of Ròt-Bò-Krik publishing house.

 Her research explores the Black Atlantic.
 It addresses the intellectual, cultural, and political circulations of African-Americans and European Afro-descendants in the 20th and 21st centuries.
 She has studied African American revolutionary connections to Africa in the 1960s and 1970s; the formation and migration of studies (Black Studies and African Diaspora Studies); the visual representations of the black body and black beauty.